 So, how do they lie?

 First, LifeSource claims to be able to treat 1 million gallons of water in your home.
 This is due to their NSF 42 certification.
 I have discussed that elsewhere in this blog.
 I’ve spoken with the individuals who do the actual certification and confirmed via discussion that the 1 million gallon claim made by LifeSource specifically is the point at which chlorine removal drops below 50%.
-Also noteworthy is the fact that the input water has 1 part per million (ppm) of chlorine and nothing else.
-It is water that has been purified and then 1 ppm of chlorine added and then removed by the filter in a lab for testing purposes.
+Also noteworthy is the fact that the input water has 2 parts per million (ppm) of chlorine plus 200 – 500 mg/l of tds and 1 mg/l total organic carbon and nothing else.
+It is water that has been purified and then the challenge chlorine added and removed by the filter in a lab for testing purposes.

 Your water, meaning water coming from any public system, will not only have more chlorine than 1 ppm (probably more in summer and less in winter) but it will also carry all of the carcinogenic byproducts of chlorination including the Haloacetic acids and Trihalomethanes (look at your own local water report to confirm this).